Thousands descend on Liberia’s capital to protest president

 “George Weah has to listen to the cry of his people,” said Joseph Moore, 65, as he sang songs of inspiration to the protesters.

 The global NetBlocks monitor said Twitter, Facebook, Instagram, Snapchat and WhatsApp were not working for Orange Liberia subscribers.
 The group tracks how governments interfere with internet access during politically sensitive periods.
+NetBlocks later said The Associated Press’ news site was blocked by Liberia’s leading wireless internet provider, Lonestar.

 Weah, a former FIFA player of the year who took office in January 2018, has faced unprecedented criticism over his handling of the economy, particularly as the currency has depreciated.